micro-ROS/micro-ROS.github.io/_docs/overview/hardware/index.md

 permalink: /docs/overview/hardware/
 ---

 micro-ROS targets mid-range and high-performance 32-bits microcontrollers families.
-For now, most of the ports are based on the [STM32 series](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) from ST. These kinds of MCU feature ARM Cortex-M processors with many peripherals such as GPIO, communication or coprocessors.
+For the moment, all official ports are based on the [STM32 series](https://www.st.com/en/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus.html) from [ST](https://www.st.com/content/st_com/en.html) and on the [ESP32](https://www.espressif.com/en/products/socs/esp32) from [Espressif](https://www.espressif.com/en).
+The former feature ARM Cortex-M processors with many peripherals such as GPIO, communication or coprocessors, and the second are highly-integrated chips with in-built antenna switches, RF balun, power amplifier, low-noise receive amplifier, filters, and power management modules.

 By default, micro-ROS uses [NuttX RTOS](https://nuttx.org/), but it also has ports for [FreeRTOS](https://www.freertos.org/) and [Zephyr](https://www.zephyrproject.org/).
 These RTOSes have a big variety of supported MCUs and development boards.
 The following list shows some of them:

 + MicroChip PIC32MX Family
 + Atmel SAMA5Dx